 Pat Kindig has been a member of the Ohio State Department of Athletics since 2002.
-As Assistant AD for Digital Assets, Kindig oversees the Buckeyes’ digital presence across many platforms, including operation of OhioStateBuckeyes.com – the official website of Ohio State athletics.
-Kindig also acts as the lead administrator for department social media account and manages additional digital assets, including media partnerships, apps, live streaming and in-venue elements.
+As Associate AD for Digital Assets, Kindig oversees the Buckeyes’ digital presence across many platforms, including operation of OhioStateBuckeyes.com – the official website of Ohio State athletics.
+Kindig also acts as the lead administrator for department social media accounts and manages additional digital assets, including media partnerships, official athletics apps, e-mail marketing, live streaming and in-venue elements.

 Many of Kindig’s duties are comprised within New Media: